Health

 What we asked the organisation to do in this case:

-• Apologise to Ms C for failing to provide Mrs A with reasonable medical and nursing care.
-The apology should meet the standard set out in the SPSO guidelines on apology available at www.spso.org.uk/leaflets-and-guidance
+• Apologise to Mrs A for the failings identified in the surgical consent process.
+The apology should meet the standards set out in the SPSO guidelines on apology available at www.spso.org.uk/leaflets-and-guidance.

 What we said should change to put things right in future: